One day it’s a noodle factory; the next, a bakery.

 He then provides that critical technical information to global buyers, via the GrainCorp Australian Crop Report, so they can set up their large commercial mills and bakeries to use Australian grain.

-Andrew’s equipment includes a noodle testing facility for Japanese ramen noodle making and a test bakery facility, backed up by a National Association of Testing Authorities (NATA)-certified wheat lab.
+Andrew’s equipment includes a noodle testing facility for Japanese ramen noodle making and a test bakery facility, backed up by a National Association of Testing Authorities (NATA)-accredited wheat lab.

 Together, these pieces of equipment are crucial to testing and validating Australian Prime Hard wheat (APHW) quality.